Polygol/polygol.github.io/README.md

 © Copyright kirbIndustries 2024-2026

-You are free to do anything to the code under the Do What The F*ck You Want To Public License.
+You are free to do anything to the code under CC BY-NC 4.0.

 You may not use our brand in any method not authorized, including identifiable visual assets.